 Sukh Sagar has a number of branches in Dubai, and we visit the JBR one.
 Located right opposite the Hilton and with The Beach across the road for ease of parking, we eventually get there after a multitude of wrong turns due to Marina area road works.
 With both upstairs and downstairs seating to choose from, we are seated near the entrance with prime view of the teppanyaki dosa station (yes you heard right, more on that later on!)

 The origins of Sukh Sagar start in India itself, when the first branch opened back in 1962.
 Since then they have grown to more than 20 branches across the country, becoming one of India’s best known and loved vegetarian restaurant chain.
-There are two branches in Dubai, one in Karama and the one we have visited in JBR.
-This branch is decidedly more quiet, although enjoyably so.
+There are four branches in Dubai, including one in Karama and a central kitchen.
+The JBR branch is decidedly more quiet, although enjoyably so.
 Throughout the evening we see mostly Indian families and groups arriving, which is always a good sign.
 For first impressions I am slightly surprised by how simple the interior is, as design and aesthetics have not been made much of a focus here.
 Still, I encouragingly hope that what the atmosphere lacks in, will be made up for by the food, and let’s just say it definitely doesn’t disappoint…

 |Dahi Batata Puri|